kermitt2/grisp/README.md

 - the wikidata identifiers csv file `wikidataIds.csv` and the full wikidata JSON dump file `latest-all.json.bz2` are under a `wikidata` sub-directory while the wikidata language-specific Wikidata mapping files `wikidata.txt` and `wikidata-properties.json` are installed in each language-specific sub-directory,

-- in entity-fishing the loading of these files is automatic when building the project or starting the service (if not present), be sure to indicate the path to these above files in the entity-fishing config files.
+- in entity-fishing the loading of these files is automatic when building the project or starting the service (if not present), be sure to indicate the path to these above generated files in the entity-fishing config files.

 ### More to come